eggboy/aca-java-ai-workshop/07-monitoring-java-aca/README.md

-# Monitoring Java Applications on Azure Container Apps
+# :rocket: Monitoring Java Applications on Azure Container Apps

 Monitoring is a critical part of running applications in production.
 Azure Container Apps provides several monitoring options to help you monitor your Java applications.